arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 	_Sign In to Windows Azure_

-4. From the dropdown list, select an existing Mobile Service, previously created for the demo.
+4. From the dropdown list, select an existing Mobile Service previously created for the demo.

 	![Select Windows Azure Mobile Service](Images/select-windows-azure-mobile-service.png?raw=true)

 	_Select Windows Azure Mobile Service_

-	> **Speaking Point:** We can use an existing service, or create a new one right from VS. Let's pick one we created previously.
+	> **Speaking Point:** We can use an existing service, or create a new one right from VS. Let's pick one we've already created.

 5. Click **OK**.
 Show the different options that the wizard automatically populates.
 Click **Publish** to continue.